oils-for-unix/oils/doc/error-handling.md

 status 1.

-Strangely enough, I encountered this pitfall while trying to disallow shell's error handling pitfalls in Oil!
+Strangely enough, I encountered this pitfall while trying to disallow shell's error handling pitfalls in YSH!
 I describe this in another appendix as the "[meta pitfall](#the-meta-pitfall)".

 ### Design Mistake: The Disabled `errexit` Quirk